Close menu Resources for... William & Mary

 NIAHD’s Director will work closely with you to find an Internship that fits your academic interests and career goals.
 Internships can be completed over one semester, two semesters, or during the summer.

-If I go abroad will I have time to complete the requirements for a Certificate?
+If I go abroad will I have time to complete the requirements for a certificate?

 Yes!
-In fact, many NIAHD students have spent two years studying abroad with the St. Andrew’s Joint Degree Programme and still met the requirements to earn their Certificate in Material Culture & Public History
+In fact, many NIAHD students have spent two years studying abroad with the St. Andrew’s Joint Degree Programme and still met the requirements to earn their certificate in Public History & Material Culture.

-What happens if I enroll in the NIAHD Certificate Program but do not complete the requirements by the time I graduate?
+What happens if I enroll in the NIAHD certificate Program but do not complete the requirements by the time I graduate?

-Students who earn the NIAHD Certificate often go on to work for heritage sites, museums, or the National Park Service, serving as curators, education leaders, archaeologists, researchers, and public historians.
-Cultural institutions across Virginia and the country recognize and value the NIAHD Certificate as evidence of strong knowledge and deep understanding of the public humanities, and the NIAHD professional network is an active resource for William & Mary alumni.
-A NIAHD Certificate also benefits individuals who pursue careers in business, law, and STEM fields by enhancing research, writing, and critical thinking skills.
+Students who earn the NIAHD certificate often go on to work for heritage sites, museums, or the National Park Service, serving as curators, education leaders, archaeologists, researchers, and public historians.
+Cultural institutions across Virginia and the country recognize and value the NIAHD certificate as evidence of strong knowledge and deep understanding of the public humanities, and the NIAHD professional network is an active resource for William & Mary alumni.
+A NIAHD certificate also benefits individuals who pursue careers in business, law, and STEM fields by enhancing research, writing, and critical thinking skills.